jmason86/Serial_Reader_Pyside_Qt/README.md

 python serial_reader.py

 This should open up the GUI.
 Specify the your port of interest and a baud rate then click connect.
 In the output panel, the connected indicator should turn green.
-Once you start streaming data into the serial port, it should show up in the output panel.
+Click the start read button and once you start streaming data into the serial port, it should show up in the output panel.
+It will also output to a log file as indicated unless you uncheck the save log checkbox.

 ![Alt text](/screenshots/Screenshot 2017-02-13 18.35.34.png?raw=true "Example Screenshot")